 Then, using your router, router out a space in the back, big enough for your electric connectors to sit in.
 Stain your piece any colour you desire.

 You can let the cord from your lamp guts hang down the wall and it will look beautiful.

 Because we are perfectionists, we used 3/8″ diameter industrial piping to hide the cord as it came down the wall, and to make a nice straight line.
 We just hammered into the top of the pipe to flare the edges and then used the dremel to make sure that the holes on our switch would be wide enough (below).
 I would never have done these steps on my own!
 I would’ve just let the cord hang down, and used the same plug from the thrifted lamps in the wall.
 But this was my husbands’ doing and I have to admit that it looks beautiful!

 Don’t forget to spray paint your ikea holder if you want to before everything is glued in place!
-You can also wipe down the pipe with acetone (wearing gloves) and spray it with a clear sealer to protect it.
+You can also wipe down the pipe of your industrial sconce with acetone (wearing gloves) and spray it with a clear sealer to protect it.
 Run your cords through and attach the ikea holder, black steel, and wood together by screwing everything in place.

 This is a close-up of the switch we added (completely optional!) – e-mail me if you need more details on this please just e-mail me directly at: email@example.com.

 I love the light it gives off at night!
 Such a fun pattern on the wall!

 What do you think?!
 Do you think you’ll make your own sconce?
 Or have you already?